rogerpadilla/nukak/README.md

 // then you could just import the constant `confirmationService` in another file,
 // and when you call `confirmAction` function, all the operations there
-// will (automatically) run inside a single transaction await confirmationService.confirmAction(data);
+// will (automatically) be run inside a single transaction await confirmationService.confirmAction(data);
 ```